Video Games Examples:

 Light Gun Game

 - The original Time Crisis was by far the hardest in the series, because its timer immediately ended the game when it expired, time extensions were dependent on the player's skill, and time kept on ticking between action sequences (as opposed to the later games where it only took off a life, and reset with every checkpoint).

 - The Super Mario Bros. games do this a lot.

-- Rayman: The sequels were much simpler due to them no longer requiring players to make a Leap of Faith to find the Macguffins needed to progress in the game.
-Not to mention that certain Macguffins required you to be in certain spots for them to even appear.
+- The sequels to the first game were much simpler due to them no longer requiring players to make a Leap of Faith to find the MacGuffins needed to progress in the game.
+Not to mention that certain MacGuffins required you to be in certain spots for them to even appear.

 - The first Spyro the Dragon game is quite difficult, especially if you are going for 100% Completion.
 While the other two games aren't exactly a walk in the park to achieve 100% Completion, they were far easier than the first one.